Ertebølle culture: Physical anthropology

 Skeletal remains are relatively meagre.
 They have been studied and described in great detail from an anthropometric, or "man-measuring", point of view.
 Without resorting to this specialised language, the main conclusions are as follows.
 On the one hand they did not differ from the current inhabitants of Denmark in skeleton.
 Soft tissue features, being known through reconstruction only, leave some room for variation.

-On the other hand, many skulls evidence facial features or dimensions of Cro-magnons.
+On the other hand, many skulls evidence facial features or dimensions of Cro-Magnons.
 The latter type prevailed in Late Paleolithic times in Europe, supplanting Neanderthal man there.
-Genetic analysis by scientists from the University of Ferrara (Italy) indicates that the Cro-magnons were ancestral to the current population of Europe.
+Genetic analysis by scientists from the University of Ferrara (Italy) indicates that the Cro-Magnons were ancestral to the current population of Europe.

 Two hypotheses concerning the origin of the Ertebølle population are therefore possible and have been proposed.
 One is that in the remains we are seeing an intermediate phase in the evolution of the population of Scania.
 The second is that the Ertebølle population was an admixture of agrarian southerners with indigenous Scanians over a permeable border.
 Both views are supported by the evidence.

 Evidence of conflict

 There is some evidence of conflict between Ertebølle settlements: an arrowhead in a pelvis at Skateholm, Sweden; a bone point in a throat at Vedbæk, Zealand; a bone point in the chest at Stora Biers, Sweden.
 More significant is evidence of cannibalism at Dyrholmen, Jutland, and Møllegabet on Ærø.
 There human bones were broken open to obtain the marrow.
-The evidence of marrow exploitation in the Ertebølle remains indicates dietary rather than ritual cannibalism; as marrow is never the subject of ritualistic cannibalism.
+The evidence of marrow exploitation in the Ertebølle remains indicates dietary rather than ritual cannibalism.